Compact Quantum Homogeneous K\"ahler Spaces: Introduction

-The classical flag manifolds exhaust the compact connected homogeneous K\"ahler manifolds \cite[Th\'eor\`eme 1]{BorelWeilSerre}, providing us with a rich store of geometric structures to exploit.
-Motivated by this, the notion of a noncommutative Hermitian structure was introduced by the second author in \cite{MMF3} to provide a framework in which to study the noncommutative geometry of the quantum flag manifolds.
-Many of the fundamental results of Hermitian and K\"ahler geometry follow from the existence of such a structure: Lefschetz decomposition, the K\"ahler identities, and the proportionality of the Laplace operators.
-Moreover, in the quantum homogeneous space case, it provides powerful tools with which to study the cohomology of the calculus, tools such as Hodge decomposition, the hard Lefschetz theorem, and the refinement of de Rham cohomology by Dolbeault cohomology.
+The classical flag manifolds are compact connected homogeneous K\"ahler manifolds, providing us with a rich store of classical geometric structures to exploit.
+Motivated by this, the notion of a noncommutative Hermitian structure was introduced in \cite{MMF3} to provide a framework in which to study the noncommutative geometry of the quantum flag manifolds.
+Many of the fundamental results of Hermitian and K\"ahler geometry follow from the existence of such a structure, providing powerful tools with which to study the underlying calculus.
 The existence of a K\"ahler structure was verified for the Heckenberger--Kolb calculus of quantum projective space in \cite{MMF3}.
 This result was later extended by Matassa \cite{MarcoConj} to every Heckenberger--Kolb calculus, for all but a finite number of values of $q$.
-Moreover, further examples are anticipated to arise in due course from more general classes of quantum flag manifolds.
-Indeed, K\"ahler structures have recently been discovered in the setting of holomorphic \'etale groupoids \cite{JJGos} promising a much wider domain of application than initially expected.
+Moreover, K\"ahler structures have been discovered in the setting of holomorphic \'etale groupoids \cite{JJGos}, and for finite graphs \cite{FiniteGraphKahler}, promising a much wider domain of application than initially expected.